sansarip/IPH/README.md

 python IPH.py -i file.csv -p -o file.csv

 Limitations:
-Can not go through Excel workbooks as of yet (working on it).
+Can not go through Excel workbooks (.xls files) as of yet (working on it).
 Also, the way it finds IPs is rather inefficient, but it gets the job done.